Frankie Kazarian: World Wrestling Entertainment (2005)

-On February 25, 2005, Kazarian left Impact Wrestling and signed with World Wrestling Entertainment (WWE).
-He was assigned to Ohio Valley Wrestling, the primary developmental territory of WWE.
-He made his WWE television debut during an episode of Velocity on July 16, 2005, under the name "The Future" Frankie Kazarian defeating Nunzio, and remained undefeated throughout July and into August.
-During this time, he picked up victories against Scotty 2 Hotty, Funaki, and Paul London.
+On February 25, 2005, Kazarian left TNA and signed with World Wrestling Entertainment (WWE).
+He was assigned to Ohio Valley Wrestling, the top formative division of WWE.
+He made his WWE television debut in an episode of Velocity on July 16, with the name The Future Frankie Kazarian defeating Nunzio, and remained undefeated through July and August.
+In this time, he picked up victories against Scotty 2 Hotty, Funaki, and Paul London.
 On August 15, Kazarian announced on his website that he had left WWE two days earlier.
 He later revealed that he had asked for his release after realizing that the company had no plans to revamp its cruiserweight division.

-Return to TNA
+Return to TNA (2006–2014)

 Serotonin (2006–2007)

 Kazarian returned to TNA on July 16, 2006, at Victory Road, in a Championship match loss to TNA X Division Champion Senshi.
 Afterwards he and his old tag team partner Michael Shane (now known as "Maverick" Matt Bentley due to name trademark issues) resumed in their tag team, before disappearing from television for weeks.
 Later resurfacing with a new goth look, the duo would be joined by Johnny Devine and all became subservient to Raven, forming the stable Serotonin.
 As part of Serotonin, his name was shortened to the simple and supposedly cryptic "Kaz".
 Kaz eventually became the first Serotonin member to become very rebellious towards Raven.
 Kaz turned on Raven on June 21, 2007, by attacking fellow members of Serotonin, Havok and Martyr, costing him a match against Chris Harris.